-The Board has applied an undocumented system of governance by:
+The Directors have applied a system of governance to the Company as adopted by the Group:

-- (a) promoting the purpose of the Group to deliver manufacturing and distribution of medicines through its subsidiaries' operations. - (b) regularly reviewing its composition to ensure that it has an appropriately diverse balance of skills, backgrounds, experience and knowledge and that individual directors have sufficient capacity to make a valuable contribution. - (c) to support effective decision-making Directors take into account the System of Internal Control and the Code of Conduct when acting in their capacity as a Director of the Company. - (d) in accordance with the governance practices and processes that it adopts, the Board is supported by Systems of Internal Control to identify opportunities to create and preserve value. - (e) having regard to and fostering good stakeholder relationships. - (f) the remuneration policies are governed to align executive remuneration with performance outcome.
+(a) promoting the purpose of the Group to deliver manufacturing and distribution of medicines through its subsidiaries' operations.

+(b) regularly reviewing its composition to ensure that it has an appropriate balance of skills, backgrounds, experience and knowledge and that individual Directors have sufficient capacity to make a valuable contribution.

+(c) to support effective decision-making Directors take into account the System of Internal Control and the Code of Conduct when acting in their capacity as a Director of the Company.

-Directors' report for the year ended 31 December 2023
+(d) in accordance with the governance practices and processes that it adopts, the Directors are supported by System of Internal Control to identify opportunities to create and preserve value.

+(e) having regard to and fostering good stakeholder relationships.

+(f) the remuneration policies are governed to align executive remuneration with performance outcomes.